BrandonCorey/JS_130_Notes/exceptions.md

   - Only way to detect this is by trying and seeing if it works

 - Only handle exceptions you believe can be recovered from successfully
+  - Only handle if you're confident the handler will not throw another expceiton itself
   - handler should do as little as possible (ignore exception, return error value, log a message, throw another exception)